-Some bloggers choose to include a whole page for people to be able to contact them using a plug in (see this plugin for an example).
+Some bloggers choose to include a whole page for people to be able to contact them using a plug in (see my recommended plugins).

 If you decide not to have a Contact page, think about adding a way for people to get ahold of you on your About Me page.

 Please avoid using Contact Form 7 (free).
 It is not user friendly and is incredibly resource heavy (so can cause site speed issues).

 To help reduce spam on your contact page, check out using reCAPTCHA (see my post here).

 Once you have decided on your content pillars for SEO, you may choose to create landing pages for your categories.

 By creating a clear landing page for each type of content you provide, you are making it that much easier for your site visitors to find the information they are looking to read.